ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 - : int = 2500
 ```

-This says that `square` is a function with one argument, namely `x`, and that
+This says that the function `square` has one argument, namely `x`, and
-the result of the function is the result of evaluating the expression `x * x`
+its result is equal to (`=`) the result of the expression `x * x`.
-with the given value associated with `x`.
+This uses the given value associated with `x`, defined in `square 50;;`.

+Functions in OCaml are also values, but when using `let` to define a function, the first identifier is the function name (`square`, above), then any additional identifiers outline different arguments to the function.
+In our example above, the `square` function has only one argument `x = x * x;;`.

+The type `int -> int` tells us that the function `square` takes an integer and returns an integer.

 Here is another function, this time
 using the comparison operator `=` to test for evenness:

 ```ocaml